 Quid Pro Quo Harassment - An employee is required to tolerate sexual harassment in order to obtain or keep a job, job benefit, raise, or promotion.

 Hostile Work Environment Harassment - Harassment at work unreasonably interferes with or alters the employee's work performance, or creates a hostile, abusive or offensive work environment.

-- How frequently the conduct was repeated;
+- How frequently the conduct occurred or was repeated;

-- Whether the harassment was directed at more than one individual
+- Whether the harassment was directed at more than one individual in the workplace.

-Conduct that may give rise to a sexual harassment claim includes unwelcome sexual advances, requests for sexual favors, and other verbal or physical conduct of a sexual nature.
+Conduct that may give rise to a sexual harassment claim includes unwelcome sexual advances, requests for sexual favors, and other oral (spoken) or physical conduct of a sexual nature.
 Depending upon the circumstances, an employer may be liable for conduct of non-employees over whom it exercises some level of control, where it doesn't take appropriate corrective action to end sexually harassing conduct.

 - The nature, frequency, context, and intended target of the remarks;